-Nonroad Spark-Ignition Engines and Recreational Engine Standards.
+Non-road Spark-Ignition Engines and Recreational Engine Standards.
 On November 8, 2002 (67 FR 68242), EPA adopted emission standards for large spark-ignition engines such as those used in forklifts and airport groundservice equipment; recreational vehicles such as off-highway motorcycles, allterrain vehicles, and snowmobiles; and recreational marine diesel engines.
 These emission standards are phased in from model year 2004 through 2012.
-When fully implemented, EPA estimates an overall 72 percent reduction in VOC emissions from these engines and an 80 percent reduction in NO_x emissions.
+When fully implemented, EPA estimates an overall 72% reduction in VOC emissions from these engines and an 80% reduction in NO_X emissions.
 Some of these emission reductions occurred by the attainment years and additional emission reductions will occur throughout the maintenance period.

 National Emission Standards for Hazardous Air Pollutants (NESHAP) for Reciprocating Internal Combustion Engines.
-On March 3, 2010 (75 FR 9648), EPA issued a rule to reduce hazardous air pollutants from existing diesel powered stationary reciprocating internal combustion engines, also known as compression ignition engines.
-Amendments to this rule were finalized on January 14, 2013 (78 FR 6674).
-EPA estimated that when this rule is fully implemented in 2013, NO_X and VOC emissions from these engines will be reduced by approximately 9,600 and 36,000 tons per year, respectively.
+On March 3, 2010 (75 FR 9648) with amendments finalized on January 14, 2013 (78 FR 6674), EPA issued a rule to reduce hazardous air pollutants from existing diesel powered stationary reciprocating internal combustion engines, also known as compression ignition engines.
+EPA estimates that, as a result of this rule, NO_X and VOC emissions from these engines will be reduced by approximately 9,600 and 36,000 tons per year, respectively.

 Category 3 Marine Diesel Engine Standards.
 On April 30, 2010 (75 FR 22896) EPA issued emission standards for marine compression-ignition engines at or above 30 liters per cylinder.
-Tier 2 emission standards apply beginning in 2011, and are expected to result in a 15 to 25 percent reduction in NO_X emissions from these engines.
-Final Tier 3 emission standards apply beginning in 2016 and are expected to result in approximately an 80 percent reduction in NO_X from these engines.
+Tier 2 emission standards apply beginning in 2011, and are expected to result in a 15 to 25% reduction in NO_X emissions from these engines.
+Final Tier 3 emission standards apply beginning in 2016 and are expected to result in approximately an 80% reduction in NO_X from these engines.
 Some of these emission reductions occurred by the attainment years and additional emission reductions will occur throughout the maintenance period.

-Oil and Natural Gas Industry Standards.
-On August 16, 2012 (77 FR 49490) EPA finalized several rules that apply to the oil and natural gas sector.
-These rule set standards for natural gas wells that are hydraulically fractured along with several other sources in the oil and natural gas sector.
-When these rules are fully implemented in 2015, EPA estimates nationally that VOC emissions will be reduced by 190,000 to 290,000 tons annually.
+Oil and Natural Gas Industry

+Standards.
+On August 16, 2012 (77 FR

+49490) EPA finalized several rules that

+apply to the oil and natural gas sector.

+These rules set standards for natural gas

+wells that are hydraulically fractured

+along with several other sources in the

+oil and natural gas sector.
+EPA estimates

+that, as a result of these rules, VOC

+emissions will be reduced in this source

+sector by 190,000 to 290,000 tons

+annually.